rackerlabs/design-system/_component_design/select-filters.md

 ### Multi-category popover

 Use a multi-category when filters can be categorized.
 Use one column for each category.
-In this example, the user has categorized their checkboxes into three different categories, each with their own filter checkboxes and columns.
+In this example, the user has categorized their checkboxes into three different categories, each with their own column.
+The category title is placed at the top of the column with filter checkboxes placed underneath.

 {% endcolumn %}